azer-tab/Azer5C74/README.md

 ### Hi there 👋

 ✨ **Azer5C74** ✨ is a nothing but the combination of my name and Base32 encoding of first 3 letters of my family name.
 Too complicated? haha.
-That says a lot about me my friend.
+That says a lot about me.

 - 🔭 I’m currently working as Full Stack Developer.
 - 🎓 I’m graduated as a Software Engineer.